ruudgreven/MavenTemplateProjects/README.md

 - Type "mvn install".
 Under the target directory you find your war file.

 # Run a unit test
-- Right click on your unittest class and choose "Run As Unit test"
+- Right click on your unittest class and choose Run As -> "JUnit test"